clementohNZ/datastructures-and-algorithms/001-hash-tables/README.md

 function are called hash values, hash codes, digests, or simply hashes.
 The values are used to index a fixed-size table called a hash table.
-Use of a hash function to index a hash table is called hashing or scatter storage addressing.
+Use of a hash function to index a hash table is called hashing or scatter storage addressing - [Wikipedia](https://en.wikipedia.org/wiki/Hash_function)
-[Wikipedia](https://en.wikipedia.org/wiki/Hash_function)

 Choosing an efficient hash function is a crucial